Big Brother 24 (American season): Backstage Boss

 On Night 1, one HouseGuest randomly selected the Backstage Boss Pass.
 This player would be granted immunity for the week, but could not be nominated, lost eligibility to participate in the week's competitions, and could not vote on eviction night.
 This player also had to choose three other HouseGuests to join them Backstage.
 These HouseGuests would also be safe from nomination, lost eligibility to participate in the week's competitions, and could not vote on eviction night.
 However, the three Backstage HouseGuests were not granted immunity and would still be eligible for eviction.
-On eviction night, the HouseGuest evicted by the house would have gone in a head-to-head battle against one of the Backstage HouseGuests.
+On eviction night, the HouseGuest voted off by the house would have gone in a head-to-head battle against one of the Backstage HouseGuests.
 An online public vote was held for America to grant one of the three Backstage HouseGuests immunity from eviction for the week.
 The loser of the competition between the house evictee and the selected Backstage HouseGuest would immediately become evicted.

 Pooch ended up claiming the Backstage Boss Pass and as a result was required to select three HouseGuests to join him Backstage.
 Pooch selected Alyssa, Brittany, and Paloma to join him.
 Brittany won the majority of the public vote and would have been granted immunity for the week had the twist not been cancelled.
 Since Paloma chose to leave the game, the twist was cancelled.